 Housing tax is established annually according to the taxpayer’s situation on 1 January of the tax year.
 This tax is collected by the municipality where the taxpayer’s home is located, and is calculated on the net rental value.

-The Finance Act Bill for the year 2018 provides a gradual decrease in the dwelling tax applicable to a principal residence, to be applied over a three-year period starting with the 2018 tax year.
+The Finance Act Bill for the year 2018 has provided a gradual decrease in the dwelling tax applicable to a principal residence, to be applied over a three-year period starting with the 2018 tax year.
 80% of all households are expected to be exempted from the payment of this tax by 2020 as a result.
 For the remaining 20% households, the decrease should be 30% in 2021 and 65% in 2022.